 Witter Towbar Installation Quote

-Boundary Car Care are authorised dealers for Witter Towbars which also now also includes Westfalia products.
-Our prices are in-line with what Witter quote, please click on the button to the right to get a quote using the Witter quote tool, if you are happy with the pice please call us on 01744 813282 to book your vehicle in.
+Boundary Car Care are authorised dealers for Witter towbars which now includes Westfalia products.
+Our prices are in-line with what Witter quote, please click on the button to the right to get a quote using the Witter quote tool, if you are happy with the price please call us on 01744 813282 to book your vehicle in.

-There are 2 styles of towbar available.
-You can choose between either a flange ball towbar, where the towbar has a faceplate with the towball bolted to it, or you can get a swan neck towbar which has a one piece neck with the towball attached.
+There’s 2 styles of towbar available.
+A flangeball towbar, where the towbar has a faceplate with the towball bolted to it.
+Or a swan neck towbar which has a one piece neck with the towball attached.

-Either option can be available as a detachable option where the neck can be removed from the towbar when you are not using it.
-If you’re not sure about the style of towbar that you need, Take a read below
+Either option can be available as detachable, this is where the neck can be removed when the towbar is not in use.
+If you’re not sure about the style of towbar that you need please take a read below

-On a flange towbar, the bar has a faceplate onto which the towball and electrical connections are mounted.
-You can also get a Swan neck with is a one piece and nicer looking finish.
+On a flange towbar, the bar has a faceplate which the towball and electrical connections are mounted.
+You can also get a Swan neck which is a one piece and nicer looking finish.

-Rather than a plate to mount the tow ball onto, this is a one peice that is mounted further back on the bar leaving the vehicle with a much cleaner look.
+Rather than a plate to mount the tow ball onto, this is a one piece that is mounted further back on the bar leaving the vehicle with a much cleaner look.